Pressure grows on Austria's OMV to unveil convincing strategy

-VIENNA (Reuters) - With its ambitious expansion plans in doubt and top management in flux, oil and gas group OMV (OMVV.VI) is struggling to persuade investors that Austria’s biggest company can master increasingly difficult markets.
+VIENNA, Dec 1 (Reuters) - With its ambitious expansion plans in doubt and top management in flux, oil and gas group OMV is struggling to persuade investors that Austria’s biggest company can master increasingly difficult markets.

 Chief Executive Gerhard Roiss is leaving nearly two years ahead of schedule in June 2015, followed by Chairman Rudolf Kemler in October.
 With no successors yet named, investors believe decision-making at OMV has ground to a halt just as energy prices plunge due to a global glut.